noboomu/proteus/README.md

 An extremely __lightweight, flexible, and high performance__ [Undertow](http://undertow.io) based Java framework for developing RESTful web applications and microservices

 - __NO MAGIC__
-- Incredibly easy to use and get started
+- Incredibly easy to use and get started from now
 - Limited dependencies and < 340kb
 - JAX-RS compliant
 - Easy on the developer and the metal